Iroko Tree Psychology

 Post Diagnostic Support/Guidance

-Emotional Coaching
+Emotion Coaching

 Life transitions can challenge identity, routines, and emotional stability.
 Even positive changes may bring uncertainty, loss, or increased stress.